Orbital-Web/Raphael/README.md

 # Raphael
 Both a UCI Chess Engine (Raphael) and a Chess GUI (to play against Raphael or to make Raphael play itself), coded in C++, using [SFML](https://www.sfml-dev.org/) and [Disservin's Chess Library](https://github.com/Disservin/chess-library).

 Raphael is still a work in progress and will be updated as time goes by (though it's already quite competent).
-[Scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-1) to see a list of features currently implemented.
+[Scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-engine) to see a list of features currently implemented.

-Raphael is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), as well as ideas from my own chess engine I made a while back in Python.
+Raphael is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), and is a revisit/successor to a previous engine I coded in Python.

-My goal is to eventually implement NNUE-based evaluations and compare its ELO with other engines.
+My goal is to eventually implement NNUE-based evaluations and to compare its ELO with other engines.

 <p align="center">
     <img src="https://github.com/Orbital-Web/Raphael/blob/8667a6f6db60c5cacce297145246f89a22fa5333/Demo.png" alt="demo of Raphael" width=400/>